sargotastic24/TinyLLM/README.md

 ## Overview

-TinyGPT is a minimal Transformer-based language model that is implemented and trained from scratch using PyTorch and SentencePiece.
+TinyLLM is a minimal Transformer-based language model that is implemented and trained from scratch using PyTorch and SentencePiece.
 The goal of this project is to demonstrate a practical understanding of how large language models (LLMs) such as GPT function internally — from tokenization and embeddings to attention mechanisms and text generation.

 This implementation reproduces the core ideas of GPT in a compact form that can be trained on a single machine, showing that even a small model can learn grammar, sentence structure, and generate coherent text.